Master of Arts in Professional Writing, MAPW

 Non-degree Certificates and Double Owl Pathways

 If you are a community writer who does not wish to seek a full graduate degree, you may wish to study in our Creative Writing Certificate program (CWC).
-MAPW also offers certificate programs in Professional Editing and Publication (PEP) and Writing for International Audiences (WIA).
+MAPW also offers certificate programs in Professional Editing and Publication (PEP), Writing for International Audiences (WIA) and Writing for Screen & TV (STV).
 If you are a KSU undergraduate, you might want to gain graduate level credit through the Double Owl Pathway program.

 Why is KSU’s MAPW the Best Writing Program in Georgia?
 Why is KSU the Best College for Writers?